Rumer (musician): Television and radio appearances

 In September 2010, Rumer performed three songs on Later with Jools Holland.
 She performed with British jazz singer Jamie Cullum in the 2010 Royal Variety Performance.
 Also in 2010, Elton John invited Rumer to be his special guest at his BBC Electric Proms concert.

 On 9 May 2012, Rumer performed at the White House in a tribute concert honouring the songwriting team of Burt Bacharach and Hal David, singing the Bacharach-David song "A House Is Not a Home".
 She also participated in the finale, "What the World Needs Now Is Love".
 The concert, Burt Bacharach & Hal David: The Library of Congress Gershwin Prize for Popular Song in Performance at the White House, was broadcast on PBS on 21 May 2012.

 On 15 August 2012, Rumer appeared on episode #57 of Daryl Hall's webcast 'Live From Daryl's House' where they performed 'Sara Smile' together as well as other songs including 'Take Me As I Am' and 'I Can't Go For That'.

 Rumer and her husband Rob Shirakbari recorded two songs for the BBC's Radio 2 from their home in Macon, Georgia while self-isolating during the COVID-19 pandemic.
 The two live songs "Hard Times for Lovers" and "Aretha" were aired on Ken Bruce the morning of 5 May 2020 along with an interview.

 Personal life

 In 2010, Rumer began a relationship with Sam Winwood, the son of English songwriter, former member of the Spencer Davis Group and record producer Muff Winwood.
 The two separated the following year.

 Rumer began dating Rob Shirakbari, Burt Bacharach's former musical director, whom she met after moving to Los Angeles following the release of Boys Don't Cry.
 The pair moved to Shirakbari's home state of Arkansas, and married there in 2015.
-In an interview she gave to The Independent, she said the pressures brought about by the music industry after releasing her debut album led her to being diagnosed with bipolar 2 disorder and post-traumatic stress disorder.
+In an interview she gave to The Independent, she said that following the pressures brought about by the music industry after releasing her debut album, she was diagnosed with bipolar disorder and post-traumatic stress disorder.
 She also said in the same interview that she had a miscarriage.